“When you feel like quitting, think about why you started.”

 Laparoscopic intra-gastric balloon insertion is a weight loss procedure for adults who are overweight or suffering from obesity.

-It is a good option for those who have tried other weight loss programs like diet, exercise, behaviour modification etc but have still failed to lose weight.
+It is a good option for those who have tried other weight loss programs like diet, exercise, behavior modification etc but have still failed to lose weight.
 It is also recommended for patients who are super-super obese and are at high risk for anesthesia.
 In such patients, a balloon can be inserted as a first stage to make the patient lose some degree of weight and make them fit for subsequent bariatric surgery.

 It can also be used as a weight loss aid in patients who are very high risk and medically unfit for surgery.